Sniperex/ZOMATO_ANALYSIS_PROJECT/README.md

 While Cleaning and Organising Data with SQL, I was working on the following things-

--Checked all the details of table such column name, data types and constraints -Checked for duplicate values in [RestaurantId] column
+- Checked all the details of table such column name, data types and constraints
+- Checked for duplicate values in [RestaurantId] column

 3.Removed unwanted columns from table